kodecocodes/swift-style-guide/README.markdown

 ### Final

-Mark a class as final only if it's necessary and the class absolutely shouldn't be subclassed for some reason.
+Mark a class as final unless it needs to be subclassed.

 ## Function Declarations